kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 BufferStorage is the Service Section Configuration of fluent-bit

+### storage.backlog.mem_limit (string, optional) {#bufferstorage-storage.backlog.mem_limit}

+If storage.path is set, Fluent Bit will look for data chunks that were not delivered and are still in the storage layer, these are called backlog data.
+This option configure a hint of maximum value of memory to use when processing these records.

+Default: 5M

+### storage.checksum (string, optional) {#bufferstorage-storage.checksum}

+Enable the data integrity check when writing and reading data from the filesystem.
+The storage layer uses the CRC32 algorithm.

+Default: Off

+### storage.metrics (string, optional) {#bufferstorage-storage.metrics}

+If http_server option has been enabled in the main Service configuration section, this option registers a new endpoint where internal metrics of the storage layer can be consumed.

+Default: Off

 ### storage.path (string, optional) {#bufferstorage-storage.path}

 Set an optional location in the file system to store streams and chunks of data.
 If this parameter is not set, Input plugins can only use in-memory buffering.